mozman/ezdxf/docs/source/dxfinternals/filestructure.rst

 tag signals the end of file.

-1. **HEADER** - General information about the drawing is found in this section of the DXF file.
+1. **HEADER:** General information about the drawing is found in this section of the DXF file.
-   Each parameter has a variable name and an associated value.
+   Each parameter has a variable name starting with '$' and an associated value.
+Has to be the first section.

-2. **CLASSES** - holds the information for application defined classes.
-(DXF13 and later)
+2. **CLASSES:** Holds the information for application defined classes.
+(DXF R13 and later)

-3. **TABLES** - contains definitions of named items.
+3. **TABLES:**: Contains several tables for style and property definitions.

    * Linetype table (LTYPE)
    * Layer table (LAYER)